asalik13/Content-Addressable-Parallel-Processors/README.md

 - Simple calculations like multiplication might match the time compexity of the same for GPUs, which would lead to faster matrix multiplication.
    - We could start by finding powers of an adjacency matrix of an unweighted graph.
 [Which would help finding shortest paths faster ](https://people.cs.umass.edu/~barring/cs575f16/lecture/11.pdf)
 - Find the most similar/ closest vector(s) to find the closest one.
-Store neural network patterns in a CAM and fetch them with this algorithm.
+Store neural network patterns in a CAPP and fetch them with this algorithm.
 Can be done in O(n).
 Something similar is done [here](http://moimani.weebly.com/uploads/2/3/8/6/23860882/nvmw2017.pdf)
 - Graph search
   - There are at least two ways we can go about this
    1. The author's way of doing it is by dividing each cell into four sections: source, destination, counter and flag.